 After having kids, marriage with toddlers and babies can start to feel like the old couch that’s taken a beating and is on its last legs: It’s not too comfortable, it doesn’t look good, and it’s killing your “beautiful happy home” vibe.

 Hubby and I definitely ran into some challenges after having kids, and we lost intimacy in (at least) four ways.
 (Don’t worry– this is not just a complaining post— I’ll give you some hope too!
-And I created a free list of 43 Date Night Conversation Starters to help you and hubby reconnect.
-You can get them at the end of this post!)
+And I created a free list “Top 5 Loving Actions To Strengthen Your Marriage Daily” to help you reconnect.
+You can get access at the end of this post!)

 1- We were too tired for intentional togetherness.